77063code/aaliya-gallery/README.md

 27. When deleting an image, need to delete all versions of uploaded, mini and big
 28. When updating an image, delete all the previous versions of all the types
 29. On the user-upload page, do you show mini photos?
 If yes, then how about the just uploaded ones.
+30. When trying to upload 2 files at the same time, it errors out on one of the tries.
+When trying to reload it overwrites the first image
+31. If large image in unavailable, still show the mini one